 Lord Mayor's Big Curry Lunch 2025 Co-Chairmen

-Lord Mayor-Elect Alderman Alastair King
+Lord Mayor Alderman Alastair King

 Mr Michael Hockney